Getting started

 Note that:

 • Each agent has a folder named agent_<ID> where <ID> is a unique identifier for the human subject or computer agent. <ID> can be a number or a string, but must be unique within the dataset.
-For convenience, if your dataset contains only human subjects, you may also use the data/subject_<ID>/ format to name the folders, but the root data folder remains data/.
-But it is recommended to use the agent_<ID> format for all datasets, as it is more flexible and extensible.
+For convenience, if your dataset contains only human subjects, you may also use the data/subject_<ID>/ format, but the root data folder remains data/.
+But it is recommended to use the agent_<ID> naming for all datasets, as it is more flexible and extensible.

 • The studyflow.csv file contains the order and metadata of the all activities for the agent.

 • Each session has a folder named session_<ID> where <ID> is a unique identifier for the session.
-Session identifiers are unique within the dataset, so session_01 for agent_01 is the same as session_01 for agent_02.
+Session identifiers are unique within the dataset, so session_01 for agent_01 has the same session structure as session_01 for agent_02.

-• Each activity has a folder named <AGENT>/<SESSION>/<ACTIVITY> where <ACTIVITY> is the name of the activity.
-In this example, the activities are UFOV and DigitSpan.
+• Each activity has a folder named <AGENT>/<SESSION>/<ACTIVITY>/ where <ACTIVITY> is the name of the instrument used in the activity.
+In the example, the activities are UFOV and DigitSpan.
 For each activity, there is an instrument file in the instruments/ folder with the same name.

 Levels of data